Joe-Collins-1986/BitWise-DRF/README.md

 - The permission classes used for this view allows unauthenticated users to perform read operations only (IsAuthenticatedOrReadOnly).

-By utilizing the FollowerList view, users can list all the followers and create new follower objects if they are authenticated.
+This view can be used to list all the followers and create new follower objects if they are authenticated.

 ### FollowerDetail